raswanthx7/linux-learning-journey/01-foundation-basics/0.1-core-concepts/07-linux-boot-process-step-by-step.md

 - Contains essential drivers and scripts.
 - Helps the kernel **find and mount the real root filesystem** (`/`).
 - Once the real root filesystem is mounted, initramfs is **discarded**.
+- initramfs = a small temporary filesystem that helps Linux find and mount the real root filesystem

 ---